Frequently Asked Questions:

 Graduates from our department work in several research institutions across Canada and abroad.

-The above advice was prepared by Professor Michael Cowan, undergraduate academic adviser, German Studies.
+The above advice was prepared by Professor Michael Cowan, undergraduate academic advisor, German Studies.

 Major areas in the discipline: